Top 5 Salesforce Performance Problems

 Salesforce is a heavyweight in the SaaS market, and Salesforce problems can affect thousands of users.
 Salesforce has an online status dashboard that many users leverage to monitor the application and determine whether it’s working properly and performing to expectations.
-However, trust.salesforce.com is really just an internal dashboard Salesforce set up for checking on whether everything within the Salesforce infrastructure and data center is functioning properly.
+However, trust.salesforce.com is really just an internal dashboard Salesforce set up so you can check on whether everything within the Salesforce infrastructure and data center is functioning properly.
 It doesn’t really show what’s happening on 90% of the Salesforce delivery path.
 Think of it as the “check engine light” of Salesforce: It tells you whether the engine (application code) is running fine, but it doesn’t tell you the condition of the roads (the Internet connection), whether there’s construction on the roads (limited bandwidth), or other cars tying up traffic (competition for resources).
 Just because the “engine” is running fine doesn’t mean you’ll be able to drive fast and get to your destination quickly.

 The Top Salesforce Problems

 Here are what we consider to be the top five performance problems for enterprise SaaS services like Salesforce:

 1. Location-specific issues.
 Salesforce runs out of 152 instances globally (to date), with 54 of them in North America.
 The location of your office in relation to the location of your instance of Salesforce and all your Salesforce plugins is a factor in understanding the performance of your Salesforce application.
 It’s actually central to many of the performance issues Salesforce users see.
 Diminishing the physical distance and the number of network hops to get to Salesforce can have a huge impact on performance.
 This may not seem like a big deal; no one is going to notice a 20 or 30 milliseconds delay.
 When those 20 or 30 milliseconds are tacked on to each of the 75 objects on a Salesforce web page, and users are spending several hours in this mission-critical SaaS app, they really add up.